AI Cost Control

 Uncontrolled AI adoption can create hidden cost through duplicated tools, broad agent scopes, repeated unmanaged usage, weak monitoring and unclear approval rules.

-YONIX helps companies define a cost-safe first step, monitor the pilot and decide what should expand only after value, risk and operating cost are better understood.
+YONIX helps companies define a cost-conscious first step, monitor the pilot and expand only after value, risk and operating cost are better understood.

 01